Best Gmail Organization Hacks

 To filter a specific version of your email address:

-- Click the Show search options (three lines) on the right of the Gmail search bar.
+- Select the Show search options icon (three lines) on the right of the Gmail Search bar.

 - Enter the email address in the To field.